Plan Your Medicare Health Costs for Retirement

 Medicare Part A costs

 - You will not have to pay a premium for Medicare Part A (hospital insurance) if you’ve worked and paid Medicare taxes for at least 10 years (40 quarters), or you qualify through your spouse’s employment history.

-- If you require an inpatient hospital stay, you’ll pay a Medicare Part A deductible of $1,340 for each benefit period.
+- If you require an inpatient hospital stay, you’ll pay a Medicare Part A deductible of $1,408 for each benefit period in 2020.

-- You’ll also pay a coinsurance for each benefit period of your inpatient hospital stay; the amount may vary, depending on the length of your stay:
+- You’ll also pay a coinsurance for each benefit period of your inpatient hospital stay; the amount may vary, depending on the length of your stay, in 2020:

 - First 60 days: $0 coinsurance for each benefit period.